owenwexler/mockabase/README.md

 # Mockabase

 Mockabase is a minimal open-source local offline mock authentication service that approximately mocks the Supabase API for use in automated testing and development.
 I made Mockabase because I personally found Supabase hard to test with in development and found that I needed a mock service that would allow me to consistently create and delete test users without having several different real email addresses.
 I personally believe it is ok to mock Supabase when doing automated tests of an app's functionality, as automated testing of live Supabase responses would be tantamount to testing Supabase itself, which the Supabase team has covered.
-That said, of course, I recommend to do some manual acceptance testing of your app with live Supabase responses too.
+That said, of course, I recommend doing some manual acceptance testing of your app with live Supabase responses too.

 ## Disclaimers